GitX-2022/PSG-Social-Media/README.md

 Eventique helps in reducing the hassle of conducting an event by semi-automation of some of the procedures like ticket and certificate generation.
 The application also provides room availabilty service for professors so that they can plan their classes beforehand.

+This is a complete, full-fledged web-application with decent industry-level releasable User Interface and feature-functioning.

 ### Admin Tools
 - Add Events
 - Generate Certificates for Events